Stanadyne DS4 and GM PCM.... yea, quite a piece of work.

 Note that in 'backup mode' - where the high-res pump signal is lost, the 68HC11 can generate injection timing signals based on the low-resolution inputs, however, that is not the preferred mode that the ECM wants to run in.
 In this case, the desired injector delivery is divided by engine speed to generate a pulse width.
 At this point, the pulse is then generated using the free-running TCNT system on the 68HC11.

 How do you get more power?
 Carefully.
 If the rest of the engine will take it, you need to calibrate the injection pump table to make full use of the pump.
-The total pumping range of the DS4 is about 75 or 80 cubic millimetres of fuel - even more than the mechanical DB pump.
+The total pumping range of the DS4 is about 80 or so cubic millimetres of fuel - even more than the mechanical DB pump.
 However, adding boost, lowering intake air temperature (via an intercooler), and careful mapping of injection timing is the 'right' way to do it.
 Injection timing should be mapped and adjusted for a careful balance of exhaust temperatures and NOx formation.
 High exhaust temperatures are obviously not good.
 But neither is high NOx - not only for the emissions aspect (you may not care about that), but also for engine life (and you probably do care about that).
 Excessive NOx indicates excessive cylinder pressures - pressures above the design rating of the engine.
 Diesel engines don't really knock at high power, they just blow up, leaving you on the side of the road with a lot of hot, oily pieces hanging out.
+Well, maybe not that often, but keep in mind that there are plenty of TSB's for detecting engine damage due to 'chipping'.
+The engine manufacturer knows the tolerance of their engine production and how far they can push *all* of that engine model.
+Yours may take more, or maybe not.

 My background, by the way, is an engine management designer and calibrator, and I've blown up a bit of stuff here and there.
-Including $10,000 prototype catalytic converters, a few engines, and I've had a near-miss (we had it putting out about 2000 ft*lbs of torque - it won't last that long at that torque level) with a Cummins ISC.
-The smoke was impressive, and the dyno shaft twisted off.
+Including $10,000 prototype catalytic converters, a few engines, and even a dyno.

 Hit Counter